 Duties are assessed on a Cost-Insurance-Freight (CIF) basis.
 The main mode of customs evaluation is the transaction value method.
 Other methods under the WTO appraisement hierarchy may be used if there are doubts about Korean Customs valuation method on the stated value.

 Value Added Tax rate of 10 percent is applied on imports based on customs value plus duties.

-Korea continues a process of economic liberalization and deregulation, but the Republic of Korea government (ROKG) has yet to adopt a fully laissez-faire policy where the economy and trade are concerned.
-The U.S. Embassy, in cooperation with the American Chamber of Commerce (AmCham) in Korea, works actively to lift or loosen the many regulatory trade restrictions that currently exist.
+Korea continues a process of economic liberalization and deregulation, but the Republic of Korea government (ROKG) has yet to fully implement the KORUS Free Trade Agreement.
+The U.S. Embassy, in cooperation with the American Chamber of Commerce (AmCham) in Korea and other industry groups, actively engages the ROKG on implementation and address technical barriers to trade (TBT).

-Information on specific trade barriers in Korea, including agricultural products (such as restrictions on rice imports) is available in the 2012 National Trade Estimate Report on Foreign Trade Barriers for Korea.
+Information on specific trade barriers in Korea, including agricultural products (such as restrictions on rice imports) is available in the 2015 National Trade Estimate Report on Foreign Trade Barriers.

 For companies exporting to the Republic of Korea, the following shipping documents are required to clear Korean Customs:

 COMMERCIAL INVOICE: An original invoice and two copies must be presented with the shipping documents and must include total value, unit value, quantity, marks, product description and shipping from/to information.

 CERTIFICATE OF ORIGIN: Prior to implementation of the KORUS FTA, a Certificate of Origin, in duplicate, was required for some products.
 Exporters are encouraged to discuss shipping document requirements with their respective importer.